nayana487/intro-html-css/README.md

 ### Now we're ready to learn HTML

-You may think you know HTML, but you're probably doing it *wrong*.
 HTML done right makes creating a website a breeze.
 HTML done wrong means you do lots and lots of deleting, writing a little bit, and deleting again.

 Let's say you want to make a webpage of your favorite jokes.
 We're going to do this using **fake HTML**.
 (Don't bother writing it down!)